uccser/cs-field-guide/text/chapters/en-software-engineering.md

 We can have the same “layered” approach inside a single program.
 For example, websites are often designed as so-called *three-tier* systems with three layers: a database layer, a logic layer and a presentation layer.
 The database layer usually consists of a database with the data that the website needs.
 For example, Facebook has a huge database where it keeps information about its users.
 For each user, it stores information about who their friends are, what they have posted on their wall, what photos they have added, and so on.
 The logic layer processes the data that it gets from the database.
 Facebook’s logic layer, for example, will decide which posts to show on your “Home” feed, which people to suggest as new friends, etc. Finally, the presentation layer gets information from the logic layer which it displays.
 Usually, the presentation layer doesn’t do much processing on the information it gets but simply creates the HTML pages that you see.

-{image filename="software-engineering/se-facebook-system.png" alt="Facebook can be broken down into a three tier system, comprising of the presentations layer, then the logic layer, then finally the data layer."}
+{image filename="facebook-three-tier-system.png" alt="Facebook can be broken down into a three tier system, comprising of the presentations layer, then the logic layer, then finally the data layer." caption="Facebook can be broken down into a three tier system, comprising of the presentations layer, then the logic layer, then finally the data layer."}

 {panel type="curiosity" summary="Reuse - Kangaroos and Helicopters"}